-The best split screen PS4 and PS5 games are a perfect choice for gaming with a friend or family member.
-While plenty of great PS4 and PS5 games offer multiplayer components, games that offer split screen functionality in particular are a little bit rarer.
+The best split-screen PS4 and PS5 games offer you the chance to play some top games along your nearest and dearest.
+While plenty of great PS4 and PS5 games offer multiplayer components, games that offer split-screen functionality are becoming increasingly rare.
 There are plenty of good reasons for this, including the fact that split-screen multiplayer modes are more intensive on hardware, and the demand has shrunk as many people prefer online gaming to couch co-op anyway.

-Nevertheless, split screen games offer a special kind of cooperative or competitive experience, as you can go anywhere you want and do anything you want, while letting your partner on the couch do the same thing.
+Nevertheless, split-screen games offer a special kind of cooperative or competitive experience, as you can go anywhere you want and do anything you want, while bringing your preferred partner along for the ride.
 It’s all the best parts of a multiplayer experience without the restrictions that often go along with online play.

 There are many genres represented among the best split screen PS4 and PS5 games.
 Whether you want to play first-person shooters, racing games, RPGs, action games or even horror games, there should be something here to suit your tastes.
 Just be sure to pick up an extra controller first.
 Also check out our lists of the best PS4 games and the best PS5 games for a broader look at some of our favorites.
 And remember: The PS5 is backwards compatible with any PS4 titles we recommend.